History of English cricket (1919–1945): Yorkshire

 Despite the presence in their team of some of cricket's greatest names, Yorkshire's professionalism and teamwork were the key ingredients in their remarkable run of success through the whole inter-war period.
 They won the title twelve times and their lowest placing was fifth.
 Captaincy was a factor and the issue of a professional captain arose in 1927.
 Before then, it was widely believed that, despite there being a nominal amateur captain, the arch-professional Wilfred Rhodes was the de facto captain aided by his lieutenant, the even archer-professional Emmott Robinson.
 The matter was never in doubt from 1933 when Brian Sellers was appointed; Yorkshire won six titles under his tenure and only Lord Hawke has been more successful.

 Yorkshire were strong in all departments.
 The mainstay of the team was their world-class opening batsman Herbert Sutcliffe, whose career spanned the whole inter-war period.
 He had two significant opening partners in Percy Holmes and the young Len Hutton.
 Maurice Leyland was another regular England batsman and Yorkshire could also rely on Wilf Barber, Arthur Mitchell and Edgar Oldroyd.
 Opposing batsmen always knew that they would face a formidable attack, not least the two all-time greats Wilfred Rhodes through the 1920s and his successor Hedley Verity in the thirties.
 Yorkshire also called upon England bowlers George Macaulay, Roy Kilner, Abe Waddington, Bill Bowes and Frank Smailes.
 The redoubtable Emmott Robinson was a good bowler too, as was his namesake Ellis Robinson (no relation) in the late 1930s.
 Yorkshire's main wicket-keepers were Arthur Dolphin, who had made his debut in 1905, and Arthur Wood; they both played for England.

+Other first-class matches

+Three traditional fixtures founded in the first half of the 19th century continued to be played during the inter-war years.
+Gentlemen v Players and the University Match were played annually, but North v South matches were reduced to ten in nine seasons.
+In addition, the Champion County match was an annual event to 1935.